-GET THE BOOK BEFORE THE FIRST WEEK OF THE COURSE, your first week assignments will be based on Chapters 1 and 2.
+GET THE BOOK BEFORE THE FIRST WEEK OF THE COURSE, your assignments for the first will be based on Chapters 1 and 2.

-Projects:

-Survey Papers
+Projects: Survey Papers

 Choose TWO of the following survey paper topics.
 Write a summary of what you found (3-4 pages).
 There will be TWO specific due dates for submission.